Iowa MFA Designers, Present

 BA ’11 Flordia Southern College (Theatre & Mathematics)

-Nick is a first year MFA Design candidate.
+Nick is a second year MFA Design candidate.
 Over the past few years Nick has been a freelance designer and electrician in Chicago, IL.
-Some of his light design credits include Associate Director/Art Director for Essential Workers: A Portrait, lighting design on Sweat at the University of Iowa, lighting design on the world premiere of Roast with The Comrades at The Greenhouse Theater Center, and the co media designer on Junie B. Jones at the Marriott Theatre Lincolnshire.
+Recent design credits include Associate Director/Art Director for Essential Workers: A Portrait, lighting design on Sweat at the University of Iowa, lighting design on the world premiere of Roast with The Comrades at The Greenhouse Theater Center, and the co media designer on Junie B. Jones at the Marriott Theatre Lincolnshire.
 Prior to moving to Chicago, Nick was a math teacher in Atlanta, GA.
 He received his B.A. in Theater with a minor in Mathematics from Florida Southern College.

 KIMBERLY D. FAIN